santiment/sanbase2/docs/clickhouse/sql-editor-readme.md

 ## Clickhouse Overview

+[Clickhouse](https://clickhouse.com/) is a true Column-Oriented Database Management System that, among other things, makes it extremely fast and suitable for storing and working with metrics and crypto-related data.

 Clickhouse SQL is identical to ANSI SQL in many ways with some distinctive features.
-It supports `SELECT`, `GROUP BY`, `JOIN`, `ORDER BY`, subqueries in `FROM`, `IN` operator and subqueries in `IN` operator, window functions, many aggregate functions, scalar subqueries, and so on.
+It supports `SELECT`, `GROUP BY`, `JOIN`, `ORDER BY`, subqueries in `FROM`, `IN` operator and subqueries in `IN` operator, window functions, many aggregate functions (avg, max, min, last, first, etc.), scalar subqueries, and so on.

-Clickhouse is a true Column-Oriented Database Management System that, among other things, makes it extremely fast and suitable for storing and working with metrics and crypto-related data expressed as time-series data.

 To provide the highest possible performance, some features are not present:
 - No support for foreign keys, but they are simulated in some of the existing tables (holding pre-computed metrics mostly).
-There is `asset_id` column and `asset_metadata` to which the `asset_id` refers.
+For example, there is `asset_id` column in the `intraday_metrics` table, and `asset_metadata` table to which the `asset_id` refers.
 The lack of foreign key support means that the database cannot guarantee referential integrity, so it is enforced by application-level code.
 - No full-fledged transactions.
 The SQL Editor has read-only access, and Clickhouse is used mainly as append-only storage, so the lack of transactions does not cause any issues for this use case.

 Official Clickhouse SQL Reference: https://clickhouse.com/docs/en/sql-reference/